Introduction to Cloud Computing

 - It provides greater control over the data.

-- Typically used by organizations with a focus on data security.
+- Organizations typically use them with a focus on data security.

 3. Hybrid Cloud

-- Hybrid cloud computing as the name implies uses a combination of private and public cloud services.
-Certain services are hosted with private cloud while others with the public cloud.
+- Hybrid cloud computing, as the name implies, combines private and public cloud services.
+Certain services are hosted with a private cloud while others with a public cloud.

-- With hybrid cloud service, enterprises can keep crucial data into private space and other data into public space thus leveraging the best of both worlds.
+- With a hybrid cloud service, enterprises can keep crucial data in private space and other data in public space, thus leveraging the best of both worlds.

 Applications of Cloud Computing

-Google Apps: Applications like Google Sheets, Google Drive allow cloud storage and computing for the general public.
+- Google Apps: Applications like Google Sheets and Google Drive allow cloud storage and computing for the general public.

-Video Streaming Services: Several Video streaming services such as NetFlix, Amazon Prime, Hotstar rely on cloud computing storage to stream personalized data to billions of users simultaneously.
+- Video Streaming Services: Several streaming services, such as NetFlix, Amazon Prime, and Hotstar, rely on cloud computing storage to stream personalized data to billions of users simultaneously.

-Application Development: With more and more companies providing their services via Mobile Apps, companies like Zoho Apps allow users to create apps over the cloud and make modifications.
-Wix and WordPress provide the same service for website creation and hosting.
+- Application Development: With more and more companies providing their services via Mobile Apps, companies like Zoho Apps allow users to create apps over the cloud and make modifications.
+Wix and WordPress offer the same service for website creation and hosting.

 Advantages and Disadvantages of Cloud Computing

-- No need to buy to a stack of servers thus avoiding high Capital expenditure.
+- No need to buy a stack of servers, thus avoiding high Capital expenditure.

 - Easy to scale: As demand varies with time number of servers can be easily changed.